Melport Meadows Landscape Nursery

 WE OFFER A 10% DISCOUNT ON ALL ORDERS OF $500 OR MORE.

 All of this takes time (not to mention a bit of that paper green stuff!) to get new things growing.
 We're constantly adding new varieties.
-Let us know if there's something you'd like to see us offer.
+Let us know if there's something you'd like to see us offer, or if you want us to see if we can find for you.

 Melport Meadows Landscape Nursery: Our Growing Methods

 Most of our trees and shrubs are being grown in above-ground root pruning bags.
-We expect that our growing methods will help to overcome many of the problems associated with growing plants in containers.
+We've found that our growing methods are very helpful in overcoming many of the problems associated with growing plants in containers.
 Sometimes a tree will fail after it seems to be establishing well in the landscape.
 This is often due to tangled roots inside of the containers that the tree grew in.
+Our root pruning pots avoid this scenario.
 Eventually, the growing roots strangle the tree.
-Trees grown with root pruning methods, and from bare root field-grown stock will not do this.
+Trees grown with root pruning methods, and from bare root field-grown stock have myriads of outwardly-facing, actively-growing root tips ready to establish themselves quickly once planted, with very little setback time.

 Our larger specimen trees, many of which are available to go to their new homes now, are being grown in the field in in-ground RootMaker(TM) containers.
 The advantages of the above-ground containers are: